eugeneolsen/PriorityQueue.NET/README.md

 # PriorityQueue.NET
 Generic Priority Queue for the .NET Framework

+The use of this software is subject to the terms of the [Microsoft Public License (MS-PL)](https://opensource.org/licenses/MS-PL)

 Starting with ideas and code from Dr. James McCaffrey in a *Visual Studio Magazine* [article](https://visualstudiomagazine.com/Articles/2012/11/01/Priority-Queues-with-C.aspx?Page=1 "Priority Queues with C#"), and finding that the sample code did not always dequeue in priority order, I consulted Donald Knuth's *Sorting and Searching* (Volume 3 of